Effects of Alcohol

 Negative results from heavy alcohol use are routinely higher for men than for women.
 For example, in 2004, 6.2 percent of men’s deaths were attributable to alcohol but only 1.1 percent of women’s deaths.
 Young men are particularly prone to accidental death related to alcohol abuse.

 The U.S. is No Stranger to Problems Created by Alcohol

 The problems created by alcohol extend equally into the United States.
 In this country, 75,000 deaths are related to excessive alcohol consumption.
 Four out of ten auto accident deaths stem from alcohol consumption.

 In schools and colleges, alcohol consumption is related to academic problems, assaults, risky sexual activities and even deaths on a frequent basis.
-As of 2009, 24 percent of high school students reported heavy or binge drinking episodes.
+As of 2015 58% of high school students who drink are binge drinkers.

 European Countries Follow a Similar Pattern to Those in the U.S.

 In European countries, nearly all 15 – 16 year olds have consumed alcohol at some point in their lifetime.
 The average age of their first drink was 12.5 years and they first got drunk at 14.
 Thirteen percent of 15 – 16 year olds in Europe have been drunk more than 20 times.
 In addition, 18 percent have sat down and consumed five or more drinks at one sitting on three or more occasions in the past month.

 In Europe, fewer southern Europeans drink to drunkenness than other Europeans.
 But Sweden also has the lowest rate of binge drinking among the 15 most prominent European countries, referred to as the EU15.
 Surveys across Europe show that 40 million citizens in the EU15 “drink too much” monthly and 100 million binge-drink at least once a month.
 The European Commission estimates that 23 million Europeans are dependent on alcohol.
 This statistic includes five times as many men as women.